instructlab/instructlab/README.md

 Stop the server you have running via `ctrl+c` in the terminal it is running in.

 Before serving the newly trained model you must convert it to work with the `lab` cli.
-The convert command converts the new model into [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `lab serve` command.
+The `lab convert` command converts the new model into [GGUF](https://medium.com/@sandyeep70/ggml-to-gguf-a-leap-in-language-model-file-formats-cd5d3a6058f9) format which is required by the server to host the model in the `lab serve` command.

 ```
 lab convert